How to Fix a Leaky Skylight

 You should call a roofing professional and get it fixed as soon as possible.
 Otherwise, the next monsoon downpour could cause thousands of dollars in water damage.

-Skylights are notoriously difficult to seal properly and once they’re leaking it’s rarely an easy fix.
-So we highly recommend calling a professional roofer.
-However, there are a couple things you can try yourself to rule out a smaller problem.
+Skylights are notoriously difficult to seal properly and once they’re leaking it’s rarely an easy fix, so we highly recommend calling a professional roofer.
+However, there are a couple of things you can try yourself to rule out a smaller problem.

 Is Your Skylight Actually Leaking?
 First, Rule Out Condensation

 Although not as common in the Phoenix and Tucson areas as in more humid climates, your skylight might simply be collecting condensation.
 Water from inside your home can condense on the skylight where it then pools and drips.